tcsvn/pyadlml/docs/user_guide/device_encoder.rst

    :alt: alternate text
    :align: center

-The *last_fired* representation is a device one-hot-encoding signifying the device to fired last.
+The *last_fired* representation is a device one-hot-encoding signifying the device that fired last.
 A field contains the value one at timepoint :math:`t`, if the device was the most recent to change its state.
 Conversely, for devices firing earlier all fields are assigned a zero.